alchemyplatform/aa-sdk/site/getting-started/setup-app.md

 :::

-Notice that here, you’ll be using the ALCHEMY_API_KEY environment variable you set in an earlier step.
-Also note that the backend routes will make requests to Alchemy’s infrastructure for the Optimism Sepolia network.
+Notice that here, you’ll be using the `ALCHEMY_API_KEY` environment variable you set in an earlier step.
+Also note that the backend routes will make requests to Alchemy’s infrastructure for the Arbitrum Sepolia network.

 ## Set up your frontend